David5p/family_shopping_list/README.md

 1. <details open>
      <summary><a href="#about">About</a></summary>

-   <a href="https://github.com/David5p/family_shopping_list">Family Shopping List</a> project is a program designed for parents or guardians to create a food shopping list for the family.
+   <a href="https://github.com/David5p/family_shopping_list">Family Shopping List</a> project is a command-line tool designed to help families manage their weekly shopping list based on recipes and available stock.

    Users of the program are invited to choose from a list of options.
 The primary goal leads to the creation of a shopping list for either 2 or 7 days depending on the user's choice.